-Health and Care Research Wales is pleased to announce a new call for applications to the Health Research Fellowship scheme.
+Health and Care Research Wales is pleased to announce a new call for applications to the Health Research Fellowship Award.

-The call is now open for applications until 13:00 on Wednesday 29 November 2017.
+This scheme will close to applications on Wednesday 27 November 2019 at 13:00.
 Late applications will not be considered.

-To access the online application form and register on the electronic grants management system (eGAS), please click here: https://wales.soton.ac.uk/Easygrants/
+To access the online application form and register on the electronic grants management system (eGAS) please click here

-All applicants, including those wishing to undertake earlier translational research, should state clearly the likely impact of their findings in the short to medium term and how these will lead to improvements in healthcare or patient/public benefit.
+All applicants, including those wishing to undertake earlier translational research, are required to clearly articulate the likely impact of their findings in the short to medium term and explain how these will lead to improvements in healthcare or public and patient benefit.

 The following templates are available via the eGAS system via the uploads tab.

-If you have queries or problems preparing your proposal please refer to the guidance documents provided.
-You can also phone +44 (0)23 8059 1925 (24 hour answer phone), or email firstname.lastname@example.org
+If you have queries or problems preparing your proposal please refer to the call guidance documents provided.
+You can also contact the team +44 (0)23 8059 1925 (24 hour answer phone) or email: firstname.lastname@example.org